grantlopresti/cs308-parser-parser/README.md

 ### Primary Roles

 Alex Xu:
-* Wrote code for the model package (ModelObjects, Turtles, Pens, ModelCollection, etc.), codefilters package, worked on the LogicalController and Parser design, as well as creating the command objects, variable objects, and certain exceptions.
+* Wrote code for the model package (ModelObjects, Turtles, Pens, ModelCollection, etc.), codefilters package for code preprocessing, and worked on the
+LogicalController and Parser design, as well as creating the command objects, variable objects, and certain exceptions.
+Started but did not complete XML writing/saving/validation (save workspace functionality) as more work was needed elsewhere.

 Amjad Syedibrahim:
 * Implemented the first iteration of the Parser basic functionality, controlFlowExtractor utility class, implemented user-defined commands